The Laughing Policeman (song): Penrose's recordings

-Charles Penrose used the melody of "The Laughing Song" as well as the same hook of using laughter in the chorus, but changed the lyrics to be about a policeman, recording it under the title of "The Laughing Policeman".
+Charles Penrose used the melody of "The Laughing Song" as well as the same hook of using laughter in the chorus, but changed the lyrics in a number of versions, one of these was about a policeman recorded under the title of "The Laughing Policeman".
 The composition of the song is, however, credited entirely to Billie Grey, a pseudonym of Penrose's second wife Mabel.
 It has been suggested that the character of the Laughing Policeman was inspired by real-life police officer PC John 'Tubby' Stephens, a popular figure in Leicester.

 Between 1912 and 1926, Penrose recorded different versions of the song with varying tempo and lyrics under the titles of "The Laughing Policeman", "I Tried to Keep from Laughing", "Laughing PC Brown", and "Laughing Ginger Brown".
 In June 1922, Penrose made a recording of "The Laughing Policeman", which was released on Regal Records (cat.
 G-7816.
 This song was released under the pseudonym of Charles Jolly, and this version only had modest sales.
 The version more usually heard was recorded on 22 April 1926 and released on Columbia Records (4014 and later FB 1184) under his own name.
 The version became one of the most successful songs of the period, with 120,000 copies sold by 1933.
 "The Laughing Policeman" was also reissued in 1935.

 Penrose released another version of the song with Kaye Connor in 1929 titled "The Laughing Policeman Up to Date" (Columbia 5532), and that song sold 91,000 copies.
 Penrose and his wife wrote numerous other laughing songs (The Laughing Major, Curate, Steeplechaser, Typist, Lover, etc.), but only "The Laughing Policeman" is remembered today, having sold over a million copies in total.

 The popularity of the song continued in later decades as a children song.
 It was a staple on the BBC Light Programme's Children's Favourites in the 50s and 60s, and it continued to be a frequently requested recording on its successor radio show Junior Choice on BBC Radio 1 in the 1970s.
 It remained one of the recordings most-frequently included in children's choice compilations and Radio 2 annual broadcasts even into the 21st century.